UniMath/agda-unimath/docs/CODINGSTYLE.md

 Other obvious benefits of refactoring your code into small parts is that these parts thereby become reusable across the library.
-Work that is properly refactored is more easily understood and used by others, which is ultimately what it's all about.
+Work that is properly refactored is more easily understood and used by others, which is ultimately what it's all about!

 ### Representation independence

-Most of our concepts are introduced along with a "user interface", which consists of entries that specify and determine the basic use cases of a concept.
+Most of our concepts are introduced along with a "user interface", which consists of entries that specify and determine the basic use cases of the concept.
 This way, our code itself serves as a practical guide on how it can be used later in new definitions.
-Furthermore, later code that correctly uses the interface functions for a concept don't depend on the specific implementations of its dependants, which makes them conceptually a lot cleaner, and more robust to change.
+Furthermore, later code that correctly uses the interface of a concept don't depend on the specific implementations of its dependencies, which makes them conceptually a lot cleaner, and more robust to change.
 John C. Reynolds explained the benefits of representation independence more fully in {{#cite Reynolds1974}}.

-In essence, our code structuring conventions are designed and practiced with the goal of making the library as conceptually clear and as understandable as possible.
+In essence, our code structuring conventions are designed and practiced with the goal of making the library as conceptually clear and understandable as possible.
 Finally, we hope that with the coding practices outlined here, you'll find our codebase welcoming and pleasant to work with.